nhselect/step1-training/content/user-guide/educator/03-staff-list/adding-delegates-to-your-staff-list/index.md

 >
 > If you do not have this functionality, this means you have been promoted to an Assessor rather than an Educator / Manager.
 Contact your Clinical Centre Manager to update your role.​

-4. In your My Staff list the status next to your Learner’s details should now say Confirmed​
+4. In your My Staff List the status next to your Learner’s details should now say Confirmed​

 ![](/img/em-3-04-Adding-delegates.jpg)